sourcenetwork/defradb/tests/gen/README.md

 `AutoGenerate` and `AutoGenerateFromSDL` are a highly versatile function designed for dynamic document generation, perfect for testing and simulation purposes.

-`AutoGenerateFromSDL` creates documents based on a specified schema, allowing for extensive customization of data generation.
+`AutoGenerateFromSDL` creates documents based on a specified GQL SDL, which may contain multiple schema/collection definitions, allowing for extensive customization of data generation.

-The function generates documents adhering to a defined schema and it's configuration.
+The function generates documents adhering to a defined collection and it's configuration.
-It interprets the types and relationships within the schema to create realistic, interconnected data structures.
+It interprets the types and relationships within the collection to create realistic, interconnected data structures.

 `AutoGenerate` creates documents based on the provider collections' definitions (`[]client.CollectionDefinition`)

 ### Demand Calculation:

 The functions calculate the 'demand' or the number of documents to generate based on the configuration provided.
-For related types within the schema, it intelligently adjusts the number of generated documents to maintain consistency in relationships (one-to-one, one-to-many, etc.).
+For related types within the collection set, it intelligently adjusts the number of generated documents to maintain consistency in relationships (one-to-one, one-to-many, etc.).

 In the absence of explicit demands, it deduces demands from the maximum required by related types or uses a default value if no relation-based demands are present.